 Modify the following sentence in this subclause:

 The DTIM Count field indicates how many Beacon frames (including the current frame) appear before the next DTIM.
 A DTIM count of 0 indicates that the current TIM is a DTIM.
 The DTIM Count field is asingle octet.
-When a TIM element is included in a TIM frame, the DTIM Count field is reserved.
+When a TIM element is included in a TIM frame or FILS Discovery frame, the DTIM Count field is reserved.

 Insert the following at the end of the subclause:

-When included in TIM frames and FILS discovery frames at the beginning of a broadcast TWT SPby an HE AP:
+When included in TIM frames or FILS discovery frames at the beginning of a broadcast TWT SP with the TWT flow identifier field set to 3, by an OPS AP: the bit number N in the traffic indication virtual bitmap that corresponds to an OPS STA with AID N is determined as follows:

+Bit number N in the traffic indication virtual bitmap is 0 if the OPS AP does not intend to transmit any PPDU to the OPS STA, including to trigger the OPS STA for an UL MU transmission, during the TWT SP and before the next TWT SP (#9842, #7919).
+Otherwise, bit number N in the traffic indication virtual bitmap for the OPS STA is 1.

+Modify the Figure 9-589ck and append the table Table 9-262z in section 9.4.2.218.2 as shown below:

+9.4.2.218.2 HE MAC Capabilities Information field